Configuring the Hyvä Composer Repository

 The private SSH key is not loaded

-In this case gitlab.hyva.io is configured as a composer repository, but your private SSH key is not available to composer.json for authentication.
+GitLab is configured as a composer repository, but your private SSH key is not available to composer for authentication.

-Solution: run ssh-add before running the composer command to add your ssh key to the ssh-agent.
+Solution: run ssh-add before the composer command to add your SSH key to the SSH agent.

 The public SSH key is not set on the GitLab profile

-Copy your public key and add it to your GitLab profile using the web user interface.
+Your private SSH key is loaded, but your public key is missing from your GitLab account settings.
+Copy your public key and add it to your GitLab profile using the web interface.

 The composer.lock file still references hyva.gitlab.io

-This can happen when Hyvä was initially installed using hyva.gitlab.io as a composer repository, and then later the repository configuration is replaced with a packagist.com configuration.
+This can happen when Hyvä was initially installed using hyva.gitlab.io as a composer repository and the configuration was later replaced with a packagist.com entry.
+Even though hyva.gitlab.io is no longer in composer.json, composer will still try to access the GitLab repository.

 Moving from gitlab.hyva.io to packagist.com